Birth injury claims

 - risk of birth injury at a birth centre or midwife led unit

-- risk of birth injury during an emergency caesarean section
+- Risks of birth injury during an elective or repeat caesarean section

 Deciding where to have your baby is a very personal decision.
 It is your choice, and you don’t have to have your baby in hospital if you don’t want to.
 Some parents choose a home birth so that their baby is born in a relaxed, comfortable home environment.
 Home births might be an option if you want to avoid a medicalised labour.